datacraft-dsc/DEPs/8/README.md

 ## Base attributes

-Base attributes are always part of the Asset Metadata schema.
-Those attributes could be mandatory if they need to be completed by the publisher or can be stored empty.
-The following attributes are included as part of the Asset Metadata:
+The following attributes may be included as part of Asset Metadata, and have specific meanings which participants should interpret accordingly.

 Attribute       |   Type        |   Required    | Description